 Prepare for the future of news.
 You’ll become a first-rate journalist, and a future decision-maker, capable of thinking critically and leading journalism in new directions.
 In our program, you can learn a range of current production skills, cover the same events as working journalists, do internships that give you valuable newsroom experience, and graduate functionally bilingual.

 Your professional training balances practical skills with theory and analysis.
-Our production workshops apply newsroom standards to every assignment, and our seminars focus on the social, economic, political and ideological contexts in which journalism is practiced.
+Our production workshops apply newsroom standards to every assignment, and our seminars focus on the social, economic, political and ideological contexts in which journalism is practised.

-No matter what path you choose, you’ll graduate a skilled journalist, able to think critically about your profession and our society.
+You’ll graduate a skilled journalist, able to think critically about your profession and our society.

 A Bachelor of Arts degree takes a minimum of three to four years (90 – 120 credits) of full-time study, depending on your academic background.